Article

 High call volumes can overwhelm call center agents, especially during peak times.
 IVR software offers automated, front-line customer support, deflecting tickets and streamlining workflows.
 Here are a few ways IVR helps businesses achieve this:

-Tip: Offer self-service options but also give callers an option to connect with a live agent (or request a call back) without making them wait too long.
+Tip: Offer self-service options but also allow callers to connect with a live agent (or request a callback) without making them wait too long.

 Challenges of interactive voice response